 You can add users as team members to your project and assign them roles using Identity and Access Management (IAM).

-- Cloud Functions developer: Read and write access to all functions-related resources.
+- Editor and Owner: Read and write access to all functions-related resources.
 Allows users to deploy, update, and delete functions.

 Runtime service account